Torricelli's law: Derivation

 Torricelli's law is obtained as a special case when the opening $A_A$ is very small relative to the horizontal cross-section of the container $A$:

 Torricelli's law can only be applied when viscous effects can be neglected which is the case for water flowing out through orifices in vessels.

 Experimental verification: Spouting can experiment

 Every physical theory must be verified by experiments.
 The spouting can experiment consists of a cylindrical vessel filled up with water and with several holes in different heights.
 It is designed to show that in a liquid with an open surface, pressure increases with depth.
-The lower a jet is on the tube, the more powerful it is.
-The fluid exit velocity is greater further down the tube.
+The fluid exit velocity is greater further down the vessel.

 The outflowing jet forms a downward parabola where every parabola reaches farther out the larger the distance between the orifice and the surface is.
 The shape of the parabola $y(x)$ is only dependent on the outflow velocity and can be determined from the fact that every molecule of the liquid forms a ballistic trajectory (see projectile motion) where the initial velocity is the outflow velocity $v_A$:

-The results confirm the correctness of Torricelli’s law very well.
+The results confirm the correctness of Torricelli's law very well.